phuang1024/phuang1024/no_java.md

   OOP and good development habits.
 * Java is easy to set up and beginner friendly.
 Modern code editors like VSCode have features that make Java code easy to manage, and is good for beginner programmers.
+* Java is simple.
+This allows students to start writing programs quickly instead of trying to wrap their heads around pointers.
 * Some historical reason.
 Maybe Java seemed like a good choice when schools first decided what programming language they were going to use.